aureamunoz/hello-world-fwless/README.md

-# hello-world-fwless
+# Simple java API rest hello-world-fwless
-Simple java rest API without framework.
+Simple java API rest application without framework

+#### Infos
+This branch aims to showcase :
+- How to Use [Dekorate](https://github.com/dekorateio/dekorate) to generate the Kubernetes MANIFESTS,
+- How to build using `JIB` as container image building tool,
-This branch aims to showcase how to use [Dekorate](https://github.com/dekorateio/dekorate) to generate the YAML resources and next deploy this microservice on a kubernetes cluster.
+- How to deploy this microservice on an Kubernetes cluster.

+Requirements:
+The application should work locally.
+The [master](https://github.com/aureamunoz/hello-world-fwless/tree/master) branch explains how to code the java rest application without framework.

 ## Set up
 This project uses [kind](https://kind.sigs.k8s.io/) for running a Kubernetes cluster locally.
 You can install it following the instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).